-Senior Director of Human Resources: The person responsible for distribution of and adherence to diocesan policies and procedures required to assure a safe environment for Vulnerable Persons.
-In this Diocese, this position is in the Office of Human Resource.
+Safe Environment Director - The person responsible for distribution of and adherence to diocesan policies and procedures required to assure a safe environment for Vulnerable Persons.
+In this Diocese, this position is in the Office of Safe Environment.
 This individual maintains the records required for the annual audit conducted by the United States Conference of Catholic Bishops ("USCCB").